I’ll be honest, 24 hours is not enough time to see an epic city like London.

-To really appreciate Neal’s Yard, it’s best to get there early to avoid other tourists and Londoners as the space and shops/restaurants there are very small, so they become busy and crowded quickly.
+To really appreciate Neal’s Yard, it’s best to get there early to avoid other tourists and Londoners as space and shops/restaurants there are very small, so they become busy and crowded quickly.

-If you want the space to yourself then wake up even earlier, or visit on a week day.
-All the things you can do in London in 24 hours.
+If you want the space to yourself then wake up even earlier, or visit on a weekday.

 You can’t deny the grandeur of the square with the striking Nelson’s Column, and the fountain with the bronze lions placed on guard (designed by Edwin Landseer) at the base of Nelson’s Column.

 Trafalgar Square is a sight to behold, and it will fulfil all the selfie photos your little heart could desire.
-The best place to take a photo is standing next to the lions, or looking straight ahead in the direction of Big Ben.
+The best place to take a photo is standing next to the lions or looking straight ahead in the direction of Big Ben.

 Trafalgar square is also the main stage for numerous celebrations in London, such as the Chinese New Year Celebration; it is also home to the National Portrait Gallery.

 With the museums being free there is no excuse not take advantage while visiting this beautiful city.
 The National Portrait Gallery houses one of the most extensive collections of portraits of historically and famous British people both past and present.
 Located in Trafalgar Square, there is no reason not to pay the interesting gallery a visit.
 This is one of the many free things to do in London.

 Open daily 10:00 – 18:00 Late night opening Thursday and Friday until 21:00.
 Closed 24 – 26 December.

 Take in the city lights of London by wandering through Piccadilly Square, and listening to the street music as you see London really come alive.
-The neon lights from the signs of Piccadilly Square seem to light up the city, giving London a whole new party vibe.
-There are also many well-known clubs and bars close to the area, so you’ll get to see how Londoners let their hair down.

-Round off your 24 hours in London with views over this beautiful city for free, backed by amazing live music at Sky Garden, by checking out my “How to Spend a Weekend in London”.
+I think visiting the Sky Garden is one of the best things you can do in London.
+So, round off your 24 hours in London with views over this beautiful city for free, backed by amazing live music at Sky Garden, by checking out my “How to Spend a Weekend in London”.

 Top Tip: Make sure you book the Sky Garden a minimum of three weeks in advance through their booking system.